Moonshine Money - All Posts in this Category

 What exactly is an actively-managed mutual fund?

-This refers to investment funds which are run by a manger who is trying to pick hot stocks and time the market, with the end goal of outperforming the average market return.
+This refers to investment funds which are run by a manager who is trying to pick hot stocks and time the market, with the end goal of outperforming the average market return.

 It sounds pretty great in theory.